Ashita no Nadja: Preminger and Colorado clans

-Herman's stepson, son of his wife Hilda.
-Oscar does not get along with his stepfather, but Collette and the Duke like him.
+Herman's stepson, son of his wife Hilda, Oscar does not get along with his stepfather, but Collette and the Duke like him.
 In fact, Oscar's lack of Preminger blood is the only thing keeping him from consideration as the Duke's heir but he does not seem to care about it.
 He is cares for Collette, who may look to him as a surrogate for Nadja.
 In fact, the viewer learns of Nadja's true past when Collette is shown telling Oscar her story.
-Oscar is very protective of his mother Hilda, a sweet and still-young woman trapped in an unhappy marriage with Herman, who abuses her psychologically and once even physically.
+Oscar is protective of his mother Hilda, a sweet and still-young woman trapped in an unhappy marriage with Herman, who abuses her psychologically and once even physically.

 Oscar is nice and gentle, but can have a devious side as well.
 When he attends a ball where Herman expected him to find a rich girl to marry.
 He instead meets people who tell him that, in order to finance his search for Nadja, Herman borrowed money from Antonio Fabiani and that he now avoids meeting his creditor since he missed the deadline to pay the debt and still does not have enough money to do so.
 Oscar then arranges a meeting between Antonio and Herman who says that he will be able to repay his debt as soon as he inherits his father's fortune.
 Antonio suggests discussing that matter with Duke Preminger and Herman asks him not to do so.
 Oscar tells Antonio he hates guys like him and only arranged the meeting because he intends to use "poison against poison".

 Oscar is an heir of the Colorado clan, which owns the mansion where Herman lives, and has enough money to pay Herman's debt but Oscar will not do it unless Herman agrees to leave Hilda and the Colorado mansion forever.